SingleEukaryote/quartz/content/index.md

 Provide “substitutions” or alternatives to lab gear with gear you can find in a house or local grocery store.

+There are more than one way to do something.
+So I will compile multiple ways here.
 -->